rerun-io/rerun/rerun_py/USAGE.md

 ```

 ## Transform hierarchy
 The path defines a hierarchy.
-The root objects all define separate spaces.
+The root objects all define separate _spaces_.
 All other objects are by default assumed to be in the same space as its parent object.

+Rerun uses the term _space_ to mean _coordinate system_ or _coordinate frame_.

 * `world/car` and `world/bike` will be in the same space (same parent)
 * `world/car` and `image/detection` will be in different spaces (different root objects)